Do you want to build your own bed? You’ll love this DIY reclaimed wood bed.

-To finish things off, I was dreaming of a fluffy white down comforter to pair with this so the wood real stands out all on it’s own.
+To finish things off, I was dreaming of a fluffy white down comforter to pair with this so the wood really stands out all on its own.
 We ended up getting this one and I love it!!!
 This one is also another great option!

 Has anyone else out there built a bed?
 Are you going to try out this DIY Reclaimed Wood Bed?
 What about some fun pallet furniture projects?
 Let’s see them!

 Here are some other fun projects we’ve made with pallet wood and reclaimed wood.